Sunday, July 20, 2025

 “I have seen...
 I have heard...
 I am concerned...
 So I have come down to rescue them.”

 Harriet Tubman heard those same words from Exodus in her spirit.
 Her call didn't come from a burning bush, but from a burning conviction.
 God heard her people crying under the lash of American slavery.
 God was concerned. and Harriet answered God’s rescue mission.
 The response was not filled with plagues or thunder.
-She answered by becoming, in turns, a nurse, a Civil War spy, and, most famously, an Underground Railroad conductor.
+She answered by becoming, in turn, a nurse, a Civil War spy, and, most famously, an Underground Railroad conductor.
 She, like others, followed quiet whispers in the night, secret songs, and the North Star.

 She didn’t wait for any modern-day Pharaoh’s permission.
 Nor did she ask the oppressors to set the terms of freedom.
 Instead, she walked into Egypt herself and led her people out.